rikrds32/Best-README-ever/Develop/README.md

 ## installation

-a
+clone repo and node index.js in terminal

 ## usage

-a
+easy way to create a professional README

 ## contribution

-a
+no contributions available

 ## test

-a
+no testing

 ## github

-a
+rikrds32

 ## questions

-if you have additional questions you can reach me at a
+if you have additional questions you can reach me at rikrds32@gmail.com